mbhall88/classification_benchmark/README.md

-# Contamination removal and classification of *Mycobacterium tuberculosis* metagenomic samples
+# Pangenome databases provide superior host removal and mycobacteria classification from clinical metagenomic data

+> Hall, M, Coin, L., Pangenome databases provide superior host removal and mycobacteria classification from clinical metagenomic data. bioRxiv 2023. doi: [10.1101/2023.09.18.558339][doi]

 Benchmarking different ways of doing read (taxonomic) classification, with a focus on removal of contamination and classification of _M. tuberculosis_ reads.

-This repository contains the code and snakemake pipeline to build/download the databases, obtain all results from the paper, along with accompanying configuration files.
+This repository contains the code and snakemake pipeline to build/download the databases, obtain all results from [the paper][doi], along with accompanying configuration files.

 Custom databases have all been uploaded to Zenodo, along with the simulated reads: